What to do if buying a home without building regulations

-- By alerting the council, the seller would not be able to take out an indemnity insurance policy (see below) later on; this may also make them reluctant.
+- By alerting the council, the seller would not be able to take out an indemnity insurance policy (see below).

 2. Building regulation indemnity insurance

-More commonly, your conveyancing solicitor would request that the seller obtains an indemnity policy for you.
-This is an insurance policy that will cover your costs and losses should the local authority take enforcement action against you.
+A more common solution is for the conveyancing solicitor to request that the seller obtains an indemnity insurance policy.
+This policy will cover your costs and losses should the local authority take enforcement action against you as the new owner.

-It would be reasonable to expect the seller to pay for the policy, although these are not expensive.
+It would be reasonable to expect the seller to pay for the policy and such policies are usually inexpensive.

 Possible problems with indemnity insurance: